jpmens/mosquitto-auth-plug/README.md

 the plugin.
 OpenSSL is also required.

-Edit the `Makefile` and modify the definitions at the top to suit your building environment, in particular, you have to configure which back-end you want to provide as well as the path to the [Mosquitto] source and its library.
+Edit the `Makefile` and modify the definitions at the top to suit your building environment, in particular, you have to configure which back-ends you want to provide as well as the path to the [Mosquitto] source and its library.

 After a `make` you should have a shared object called `auth-plug.so`